iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/index.md

 _Senior Software Engineer Specializing in Cryptographic Systems and Machine Learning_

-I work towards products and tools that protect people's privacy and help society be more evenly distributed.
-It's possible to make products of great utility without sacrificing privacy and personal autonomy.
+My ideological drive is working towards products and tools that protect people's privacy and help society be more evenly distributed.
+In that vein I put a lot of mental energy into thinking about what combination of existing technologies and invention can be used to build open systems that are accessible for people to use and operate.

-## Key Interests & Competencies
+## Things I'm Good At
 ### Rust

 ![rust](images\rustcode.png){:class="img-responsive"}